 With little agreement or standardization, campus climate remains a hard-to-grasp concept (Hart & Fellabaum, 2008).
 Amidst the possible definitions (e.g., Grand Valley State University’s definition, which is inclusive yet complex), let’s instead adopt a definition of school climate.
-Before y’all start yelling about how school climate is not the same as campus climate, I want to emphasize that this definition is for simplicity’s sake and that it encapsulates, on a broad scale, many definitions of campus climate.
+Before y’all start yelling about how school climate is not the same as campus climate, we want to emphasize that this definition is for simplicity’s sake and that it encapsulates, on a broad scale, many definitions of campus climate.

 NAESP’s definition of school climate is as follows: “The feelings and attitudes that are elicited by a school’s environment are referred to as school climate … most researchers agree that it is a multidimensional construct that includes physical, social, and academic dimensions.”

 Does campus climate really matter?

 We probably don’t have to tell you this, but campus climate is a critical component of any college or university.
 Ultimately, it affects student learning and development, and can impact diverse student groups on campus.
 Further, a better climate makes your college more competitive in the higher education marketplace.
 Like all other products in the market, students want their colleges to represent their values.

 |It boils down to this: How your campus is perceived and how it feels to be on campus both matter for your students’ experiences ... and your bottom line.|